bitcointranscripts/bitcointranscripts/decentralized-financial-architecture-workshop/compliance-and-confidentiality.md

 transcript_by: Bryan Bishop
 categories: ['workshop']
 tags: ['regulation']
+speakers: ['Alexander Zaidelson']
 ---

-Compliance and confidentiality: can they co-exist?
+# Compliance and confidentiality: can they co-exist?

 Alexander Zaidelson, Beam